dbca-wa/rOzCBI/README.md

 truthing field work can derive an index called “GeoCBI” from the condition and composition of a burnt site.

-rGeoCBI contains background, digital data capture, analysis, and visualisation for the calculation of GeoCBI, a composite burn index for the initial assessment of the short-term burn severity from remotely sensed data.
+rOzCBI contains background, digital data capture, analysis, and visualisation for the calculation of GeoCBI, a composite burn index for the initial assessment of the short-term burn severity from remotely sensed data.